Lacoste: Unexpected Encounters

 Strategy:

-Use shared aesthetic markers to transform accidental similarities into moments of cross-generational social connection.
+Use the iconic polo to turn accidental similarities into moments of shared human connection across social divides.

 Strategy Technique